Share Your Life Story

 person writing in a notebook

-Mental Health
+Mental Health Week 2023

 Repeated research studies reveal that recording life stories has immense psychological and health benefits.
-Depression and anxiety decrease, mood lifts and general wellbeing and quality of life improve.
+Depression and anxiety decrease, mood lifts and general well-being and quality of life improve.

 Storytelling enhances mental health